We have 12 equal resistors with a value equal to R placed on the edges of a cube, as shown in the

 Note: We could determine the equivalent resistance by applying the general expression for

-resistors association in parallel
+resistors associated in parallel.

 \[